-The ESP32-S2 Arduino board support package is currently part of the 2.0.0-alpha1 release.
+The ESP32-S2 Arduino board support package is currently part of the 2.0.0 or later release.
 To use the ESP32-S2 with Arduino, you'll need to follow the steps below for your operating system.
 You can also check out the Espressif Arduino repository for the most up to date details on how to install it.

 After you have downloaded and installed the latest version of Arduino IDE, you will need to start the IDE and navigate to the Preferences menu.
 You can access it from the File menu in Windows or Linux, or the Arduino menu on OS X.